Explaining a Concrete Footing

-To properly construct a footing, every homeowner needs to consult a structural engineer.
+To properly construct a footing, a structural engineer needs to be involved.
 They will assess and inspect the soil and come up with a solution.
 By considering its properties, a structural engineer will decide whether you’ll need to replace the soil with a new type.
 Other options include mixing the existing ground with added materials to improve its load-bearing capacities.

-For more information about concrete footings or how you can protect your foundation, get in touch with Groundworks.
-We can arrange a free foundation repair inspection and quote and recommend the best fixes for your foundation.
+For more information about concrete footings or how you can protect your foundation, contact Groundworks today to book a free inspection and estimate for the best fixes for your foundation.

 The three most common types of foundations found across the country are basement, crawl space, and slab.
 While each one is constructed a bit differently, they all have a concrete footing to help give them a solid base.
 Even a crawl space, which typically has a dirt floor, is constructed by first pouring a footing and then adding foundation walls on top of it.
 There are other ways of constructing homes, however, including pier and beam foundations that are common in Texas.
 These foundations are similar to crawl spaces but are not enclosed.

 While many footings are approximately one foot deep, the footing depth greatly depends on other building specifics like the number of stories and the strength and capacity of the soil.
 Engineers and builders also must consider factors such as the frost line, soil type, and water table in the area where the home is to be built.